Skip to content

 Organizations with documented incident response plans detect breaches 54 days faster and save $1.49 million in breach costs compared to those without formal plans according to IBM's Cost of a Data Breach Report.
 The FTC Safeguards Rule mandates written incident response procedures with specific notification requirements addressing both regulatory agencies and affected individuals.

-Incident Response Framework and Procedures
+Incident Response Team Roles and Responsibilities

 1